2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Of course, other communication channels and social networks are sometimes used: Matrix, Keet, Signal, Facebook, Instagram, LinkedIn, etc. **Each community is indeed free to develop the channels it wishes**.
+Of course, other communication channels and social networks are sometimes used, including Matrix, Keet, Signal, Facebook, Instagram, and LinkedIn, among others. **Each community is indeed free to develop the channels it wishes**.
 However, it is obvious that **the more communication channels and social networks are multiplied, the more time they require from the organizers to manage them**, to regularly post important information and to moderate if necessary.

 ####

 **For anyone wishing to start a community in France, it is therefore recommended to start only with:**

-- a Telegram group**;
+- A Telegram group
-- a Twitter account**.
+- A Twitter account

-Depending on your time and desires, you can later develop other networks; even **assigning moderation to future members of your community**.
+Depending on your time and preference, you can later develop other networks, even **assigning moderation to future members of your community**.

 ## Create and Configure a Channel, Group or Super-Group on Telegram